Carpk/coding-challenges/README.md

 `ruby battleship.rb`

+### Euler

+Excercises from Project Euler, only completed about 5 puzzles.
+None of which are very impressive.

 ### Ruby ToDo

 This project was interesting, data get loaded from csv file and manipulated from the CL.
 I took it a bit further, wanting to symolize the passed arguments I found the `send` command.